-The performance objectives of the Corporation for 2020 were as follows:
+The performance objectives of the Corporation for 2021 were as follows:

-Corporate Key Performance Indicators Definition Weight (%) Cash Flow Management (\$M) (1) The amount of short and long-term indebtedness under existing or new facilities, as measured at December 31, 2020 1000.0 30% Consolidated Net Income (\$M) (2) Net income after net movements in regulatory balances per the Corporation's financial statements adjusted for COVID-19.
-146.9 10% In-Service Assets (\$M) (3) An In-Service Asset is defined in accordance with the OEB- approved definition of the asset being "used or useful" under IFRS net of capital contributions.
-423.1 10% Outage Frequency - Defective Equipment Only Average number of interruptions per customer in a given year caused by defective equipment 0.50 10% Outage Duration - Defective Equipment Only Average duration of interruptions (in minutes) per customer in a given year caused by defective equipment 26.47 10% Total Recordable Injury Frequency Rate Recordable Injury Frequency Rate as per Canadian Electricity Association (CEA) Standard (Number of recordable injuries x 200,000 / exposure hours) 10% New Services Connected on Time Percentage of connections for new low-voltage (<750 volts) service requests completed within five business days from the day on which all applicable service conditions are satisfied, or at such later date as agreed to by the customer 5%

-Estimated Time of Restoration (ETOR) Composite percentage of outage events with an accurate ETOR populated within 1 hour of event creation 60.0% 5% First Contact Resolution Percentage of telephone and email enquiries resolved in one contact, within a 21-day time period 86% 5% Employee Engagement Average number of engagement sessions attended per employee per year 5.5 5%
+Corporate Key Performance Indicators Definition Target Weight (%) Consolidated Net Income (\$M) (1) Net income after net movements in regulatory balances per the Corporation's financial statements adjusted for COVID-19.
+30% Cash Flow Management (\$M) (2) The amount of short and long-term indebtedness under existing or new facilities, as measured at December 31, 2021 \$469.0 10% In-Service Assets (\$M) (3) An In-Service Asset is defined in accordance with the OEB- approved definition of the asset being "used or useful" under IFRS net of capital contributions. \$420.8 10% Outage Frequency - Defective Equipment Only Average number of interruptions per customer in a given year caused by defective equipment 0.50 10% Outage Duration - Defective Equipment Only Average duration of interruptions (in minutes) per customer in a given year caused by defective equipment 26.47 10% Total Recordable Injury Frequency Rate Recordable Injury Frequency Rate as per Canadian Electricity Association (CEA) Standard 1.15 10% New Services Connected on Time Percentage of connections for new low-voltage (<750 volts) service requests completed within five business days from the day on which all applicable service conditions are satisfied, or at such later date as agreed to by the customer 98% 5% Estimated Time of Restoration (ETOR) Composite percentage of outage events with an accurate ETOR populated within 1 hour of event creation 75% 5% First Contact Resolution Percentage of telephone and email enquiries resolved in one contact, within a 21-day time period 86% 5% Employee Engagement Average number of engagement sessions attended per employee per year 7.0 5%

-- (1) This is a non-GAAP measure based on Commercial Paper and proceeds from issuance of debentures as noted in the Financial Statements. - (2) This is a non-GAAP measure based on Net Income after net movements in regulatory balances as per Financial Statements modified based on Board approved adjustments to remove the impact of COVID-19. - (3) This is a non-GAAP measure based on asset additions and includes certain adjustments.
+- (1) This is a non-GAAP measure based on Net Income after net movements in regulatory balances as per Financial Statements modified based on Board approved adjustments to remove the impact of COVID-19. - (2) This is a non-GAAP measure based on Commercial Paper and proceeds from issuance of debentures as noted in the Financial Statements. - (3) This is a non-GAAP measure based on asset additions and includes certain adjustment.